hackclub/hackclub/workshops/rock_paper_scissors/README.md

 ```
 Now we have to call these functions at the right places.

-To do that enter the following code:
+First we will assume that the outcome is a tie to do that enter the following code:
 ```py
 while player == False:
     player = input("Rock, Paper, Scissors?(r,p,s)")